PalisadoesFoundation/talawa-api/docs/docs/docs/developer-resources/testing.md

 #### Guideline Violation Example

-This example show a violation of the guidelines.
+This example show a violation of the guidelines by using **non-randomized** data.

 ```typescript
 // Test suite 1